nightscout/trio-docs/docs/EN/settings/configuration/preferences/othersettings.md

 This feature allows you to use zero temp basals as a way of unsuspending your pump automatically.
 Prior to suspending your pump, set a 0 U/hr temp basal for the period of time you want the pod to remain suspended.
 Then suspend the pod.
 Once the temp basal expires, the pod will be automatically reactivated.

 ## Suspend Zeros IOB
-This allows iAPS to better understand that when a pump supension occurs, no insulin is being delivered to the patient.
+This allows Open-iAPS to better understand that when a pump supension occurs, no insulin is being delivered to the patient.

-iAPS will set a zero temp basal (0 U/hr) during pump suspensions, improving its insulin on board calculations, and thereby its algorithm calculations.
+Open-iAPS will set a zero temp basal (0 U/hr) during pump suspensions, improving its insulin on board calculations, and thereby its algorithm calculations.

 Recommended to keep this setting enabled.